HL7/us-cql-ig/input/pagecontent/index.md

 The term artifact here refers to a FHIR resource that is definitional in nature or use such as a Questionnaire, or a Library (as opposed to a FHIR resource that is representing instance-specific data, such as an Observation).
 This implementation guide provides common artifacts that support the use of CQL with FHIR in the US Realm.
 The artifacts support a broad range of use cases across the healthcare domain, including prior-authorization, quality measurement and reporting, clinical decision support, computable guidelines, and public health case reporting.
 Any use of CQL within the US Realm could benefit from the artifacts provided here, as well as provide feedback to these artifacts, both in the form of proposed changes to existing artifacts, as well as proposing new artifacts that could be re-used across use cases.

+Providing standardized CQL libraries will reduce burden by establishing best practices and reusable expressions for common questions across questionnaires, both currently and into the future.
+As well, these shared CQL artifacts will support a user with deep clinical knowledge but limited technical knowledge to be able to build and maintain CQL-based questionnaires.
+Open questionnaire authoring environments (i.e., LHC forms builder) exist and will enable the growth of CQL artifacts (see the [Tooling Support](tooling-support.html) page for further discussion).

 > NOTE: Although the current guidance has been developed based on the prior-authorization questionnaires as the first use case, the intent is to capture common patterns, guidance, and artifacts that are usable across use-cases.

 The artifacts provided by this implementation guide fall into three general categories: